PedestrianDynamics/SingleFileMovementAnalysis/README.md

 [![DOI](https://zenodo.org/badge/535776759.svg)](https://zenodo.org/doi/10.5281/zenodo.10908396)

 ## Introduction
-This repository contain scripts and Jupyter notebooks to analyze single-file movement experiments recorded by a top-view (straight, oval), or side-view camera.
+This repository contains scripts and Jupyter notebooks to analyze single-file movement experiments recorded by a top-view (straight, oval), or side-view camera.

 **Example of top-view experiments**: [Gender Composition in Single-File Experiments](https://doi.org/10.34735/ped.2021.5).
 The analysis code of the experiment using  [Jupyter notebook](/notebooks/top_view_experiments.ipynb)